-Your donors are also wealth of wisdom and resources, so use them.
+Your donors are also a wealth of wisdom and resources, so use them.
 When you’re keeping in touch, let them know if you’re looking for expert consultants, volunteers, or new team members.
 And pinpoint specific people to advise you regularly on your mission and growth—maybe even create a separate advisory board for them, pulling together individuals with a range of expertise, experience, and networks.

 Create Engagement Opportunities

 A newsletter is nice, but how many are you subscribed to that you don’t read?
 Think beyond written engagement.
-Maybe you throw a crowdfunding campaign party when you’ve reached your goal, or a yearly campaign anniversary party.
-Maybe you launch that advisory board, or host a mission-related volunteer day, book club, or discussion group for your crowdfunders.
+Maybe you throw a crowdfunding campaign party when you’ve reached your goal or a yearly campaign anniversary party.
+Maybe you launch that advisory board or host a mission-related volunteer day, book club, or discussion group for your crowdfunders.